aichner/KISy-Webapp-Prototype/README.md

 # KISy - Customer Information System
-Attention: [MDB React Pro](https://mdbootstrap.com/products/react-ui-kit/){:target="_blank"} (Material Design for Bootstrap) is required to run this application.
+Attention: <a href="https://mdbootstrap.com/products/react-ui-kit/" target="_blank">MDB React Pro</a>(Material Design for Bootstrap) is required to run this application.
 MDB React Pro is not included in this repository, due to MDB excluding Open Source Projects from their license.

 ## Getting Started
 To test, contribute or just see what we did follow few easy steps: